Having lived in Arizona for over 30 years, Chuck and his wife enjoy the great outdoors of the American Southwest.

 Places to Stay at the Grand Canyon

-In addition to camping, there are six hotels within the South Rim of Grand Canyon National Park as well as camping and one hotel in the North Rim.
+In addition to camping, there are six hotels within the South Rim of Grand Canyon National Park as well as camping and one hotel at the North Rim.
 These are luxury hotels with prices to match.
 All recommend making reservations well in advance.

-Tusayan, which is located 8 miles south of the main entrance to the South Rim has a number of motels.
+Tusayan, which is located eight miles south of the main entrance to the South Rim has a number of motels.
 The Red Feather Lodge where we stayed is located in Tusayan and is a very nice place.
 We stayed there on the Sunday after Thanksgiving and paid $90 for the night.
 I suspect the price is considerably higher during peak times and probably requires advance reservations at those times.

 The Cameron Trading Post in Cameron, Arizona, located 32 miles east of the East Entrance to the South Rim has a large and very nice motel on the premises.
 There may also be a couple of motels nearby that I am not aware of in the area.
 In my experience, Flagstaff, an hour-and-a-half drive to the south, offers a number of good motels with reasonable prices.
 The prices fluctuate depending upon the time of year and, during peak travel times, may have no vacancy unless you have advance reservations.

-On the North Rim of Grand Canyon National Park, there is one hotel and camping sites in the Park, both of which are available from May 15th to October 15th.
+On the North Rim of Grand Canyon National Park, there is one hotel and camping site in the Park, both of which are available from May 15th to October 15th.
 Reservations should be made well in advance.
 There are a number of good motels in Page, Arizona, a two-and-a-half-hour drive from the North Rim Visitor Center, as well as some motels in Kanab, Utah, which is an hour-and-a-half drive from the North Rim Visitor Center.

 Traveling to the Grand Canyon

 The Grand Canyon is 277 miles wide and 18 miles wide.
 Most, but not all of the Grand Canyon is located within the 1,904-square-mile Grand Canyon National Park (the park itself is larger, in terms of square miles, than the State of Rhode Island).
-The Canyon and Park are both located in a semi-remote area of Northern Arizona with the South Rim surrounded by the Kaibab National Forest only a few very small towns nearby.
+The Canyon and Park are both located in a semi-remote area of Northern Arizona with the South Rim surrounded by the Kaibab National Forest and only a few very small towns nearby.

 The most common way to get to the Grand Canyon South Rim is by car or private tour bus.
-However, travelers can also travel to the Grand Canyon from major U.S. cities by bus, train and charter air services (there is a small airport in Tusayan).
+However, travelers can also travel to the Grand Canyon from major U.S. cities by bus, train, and charter air services (there is a small airport in Tusayan).

 Finally, some cities in Arizona have charter air services to the Grand Canyon airport near Tusayan

 As to the North Rim, which is basically open from March 15th to October 15th, the best way to reach it is by car.
-There are some bus tours mostly from Las Vegas and helicopter (which are usually flyovers and don’t land) also mostly from Las Vegas.
+There are some bus tours mostly from Las Vegas and helicopter (which are usually flyovers and don’t land), also mostly from Las Vegas.

 Parking and Entrance Fees